danielabler/glimslib/README.md

 Inverse-problems can be adressed using the [dolfin-adjoint](http://www.dolfin-adjoint.org/en/latest/) library.

-The following growth models have already been implemented in Glims and are included in this repository:
+The following growth models have been implemented in GlimSLib and are included in this repository:

 - mechanically-coupled reaction-diffusion model

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

 GlimSLib is written in python and requires version 3.5 or higher.
-GlimSLib relies on the [FEniCS](https://fenicsproject.org) Finite Element library for solving forward models, and on [dolfin-adjoint](http://www.dolfin-adjoint.org/en/latest/) for inverse-problems.
+It relies on the [FEniCS](https://fenicsproject.org) Finite Element library for solving forward models, and on [dolfin-adjoint](http://www.dolfin-adjoint.org/en/latest/) for inverse-problems.

 This version of GlimSLib has been developed against FEniCS 2017.2.0 (python 3.5) and the corresponding [dolfinadjoint/libadjoint](https://dolfin-adjoint-doc.readthedocs.io/en/latest/download/index.html) version.